SJTU-ViSYS/M2DGR/README.md

 For extrinsics between Lidar and IMU,visit [lidar imu calib](https://github.com/APRIL-ZJU/lidar_IMU_calib) For extrinsics between cameras and Lidar, visit [autoware](https://github.com/Autoware-AI/autoware.ai)
 ### 3.4 to get RINEX files
+For GNSS based methods like [RTKLIB](http://www.rtklib.com/),we usually need to get data in the format of RINEX.
 To make use of GNSS raw measurements, we use [Link](https://github.com/TakahashiJinxu/ublox2rinex) toolkit.

 ### 3.5 ROS drivers for UVC cameras
 We write a ROS driver for UVC cameras to record our thermal-infrared image.